A Home Occupation is defined as:

 Re-approval and certification of home occupations.
 Home occupations shall be subject to review and re-approval by the planning and zoning commission when deemed necessary by the commission.
 Review of home occupations may be scheduled at the time of the original hearing or at a later date if needed.
 At the time of reconsideration, the home occupation may be rescinded or re-approved; if re-approved, additional contingencies may be added.

-If requesting a Home Occupation, complete the application in full and submit it along with the associated $30.00 review fee to the City Code Official at St. Clair City Hall - 1 Paul Parks Dr. and your request will be placed on the next available Planning and Zoning Commission Agenda for review and consideration.
+If requesting a Home Occupation, complete an application in full and submit it along with the associated $30.00 review fee to the City Code Official at St. Clair City Hall - 1 Paul Parks Dr. and your request will be placed on the next available Planning and Zoning Commission Agenda for review and consideration.
 Please see the Planning and Zoning Page for meeting days and times.
 After review by the Planning and Zoning Commission, the Commission will make a recommendation to the Board of Aldermen.
 A resolution will be prepared and submitted to the Board of Aldermen along with a copy of the completed application and any additional documents submitted.
 The Board of Aldermen will review the request at their next available board meeting and will make the final determination to approve or deny said request.
 If the Board of Aldermen approve such request, the permit is considered issued and you will be required to obtain a City Business License prior to work commencing.